G1OJS/SARK100-Firmware/TO DO & IDEAS.md

    - Something on applicability limits for cable measurements

 IDEAS - firmware
+  - Convert spot freq measurement of L and C to scan and analysis
   - User choice of cal loads
   - User choice of cal frequencies
   - True ham band limits as well as HF dividers